phillipclarke29/CV/README.md

 #### Software Development

-- Built and sold local authority micro networking products using initially elgg, then drupal and PHP that created successful knowledge based communities for vulnerable groups across the UK.
+- Built and sold successful local authority micro networking products using initially elgg, then drupal and PHP that created successful knowledge based communities for vulnerable groups across the UK.
+- Designed, implemented, hosted and supported global case management software for Gaucher humanitarian Aid which tracked the medical histories of sick and dying children across the world.
 - Created an sms school bus alert system based on the Essendex api to support parents of disabled children.
-- Designed, implemented, hosted and supported global case management software for Gaucher humanitarian Aid which tracked the medical histories of sick and dying children across the world.
 - Created an MVP goal sharing application for Amelore Ltd.
-- Set up marketing and fundraising database for numerous charities.
+- Set up marketing and fundraising databases for several national and international charities.

 #### IT entrepreneur